 Above: By turning the corner with the block of gray paint, Gomez alludes to a headboard.

 Above: In the family room area, Gomez painted a band of gray to wainscot height to ground the daybed and midcentury credenza.
 She used her own Linge Longue shelves to form a corner display of cards, drawings, and photographs.

 Above: Gomez introduced a painted blue-green backdrop to the wooden desk outside her daughter’s bedroom.

 Above: Canvas curtains hide storage while an assortment of paper lanterns create understated whimsy in the daughter’s bedroom.
 See 5 Favorites: Paper Lantern DIY’s for more ideas.

-Above: An unxpected combination of mint green and black tiles brings an otherwise plain and standard bathroom to life.
+Above: An unexpected combination of mint green and black tiles brings an otherwise plain bathroom to life.

-Above: In the pale blue entry outlined with bright yellow, Gomez paneled a wall with a sheet of galvanized metal to wainscot height to protect against wear and tear.
+Above: Gomez outlined the pale blue entry in bright yellow, and paneled a wall with a sheet of galvanized metal to protect against wear and tear.

-Intrigued by Gomez’s use of pink in her master bedroom and want to give a it a try?
+Intrigued by Gomez’s use of pink and want to give it a try?
 See color specialist Eve Aschcraft’s post about Ways to Introduce Pink.